wp-graphql/wp-graphql/docs/upgrading.md

 ### 4. **What are the supported versions of WPGraphQL?**

-WPGraphQL supports the **last 2 major versions**.
+WPGraphQL supports the latest `minor.patch` of the last 2 major versions.
 If you're on an older version, we encourage you to upgrade to one of the latest supported versions to ensure continued support, access to new features, and security patches.

 ### 5. **How are deprecations handled?**